fastoch/React-with-Docker/README.md

 If we have created our app using **Vite**, our dev server will be available at http://localhost:5173/
 For older apps built using CRA (create react app), the port number will be 3000.

-And finally, ... how to start our App when we start the docker image ...
+And finally, we use `CMD` to start our App (dev server) when we start the docker image.

+---

 Note that `RUN` executes commands during the Docker image build process.
 Each `RUN` instruction adds a new layer to the Docker image.
 It is used to install software packages, set environment variables, and perform configurations needed for the application.